PdfApiHub/n8n-nodes-pdf-split-merge/README.md

 ## Credentials

-Create a credential of type “PDFMunk API” and set your API key.
+Create a credential of type "PDF API Hub" and set your API key.
 The node sends:

 - Header: `CLIENT-API-KEY: <your-key>`
 - Content-Type: `application/json`